Daniel Richardsson

 By doing this together, we create real change, renewal, and innovation in a transformed world, building a sustainable and flourishing future—one step of progress and learning at a time, focused on the next life-giving instructional value.

-How will you start incorporating high instructional value into your work today?
-What small shifts can you make in your approach to drive meaningful progress, and ask a valuable question, in the next situation you enter?
+How will you begin incorporating high instructional value into your work today?
+What small shifts can you make in your approach to drive meaningful progress?
+What valuable question will you ask in your next situation?

 Amabile, T. M., & Pratt, M. G. (2016).
 The dynamic componential model of creativity and innovation in organizations: Making progress, making meaning.
 Research in Organizational Behavior, 36, 157-183. https://doi.org/10.1016/j.riob.2016.10.001